tudelft3d/website/opendata/noise3d/en.md

 ### Terrain model
 For v0.3 we experimented with a Triangulated Irregular Network (TIN) for representing the terrain.
 A TIN is like a blanket of triangles tightly fit to the ground, excluding above-ground objects (buildings, trees etc.).
 In flat areas the triangles are usually larger, in areas with high relief the triangles are usually smaller, in order to achieve a good fit to the ground surface.

 For generating the triangulation we can choose the maximum allowed deviation from the true ground (as measured in the point cloud of AHN3).
-For the test data sets of v0.3, we choose *0.3*, *0.5*, *1.0* meters of deviation.
+For the test data sets of v0.3, we choose respectively *0.3*, *0.5*, *1.0* meters of deviation.
 This means for example that the *0.3m* TIN is guaranteed to be within 0.3 m of the true ground (as per AHN3).
 However, smaller errors mean more triangles and larger data sets, as you'll see in the downloads.

 The reason for choosing a TIN instead of 3D lines is to be able to generate more accurate data more efficently.
 However we realize at least two current challanges with TINs.
 Firstly, the common noise calculation softwares in the Netherlands read terrain data only as 3D lines, secondly, common GIS software does not have native support for file formats that can store TINs efficiently.